rafaelmian1/react-routing-pattern/README.md

 ## Usage

-Now, you can use the `useNavigateOnAuthorized` hook and the defined routes to navigate through different sections of the app in a type-safe manner.
+Now, you can use the `useNavigate` hook and the defined routes to navigate through different sections of the app in a type-safe manner.

 ### Example: Home Page